m00tiny/grayhatfreelancing/content.en/docs/server_side_template_injection.md

 +++
 # Server-Side Template Injections

+## Note that Hugo still has some difficulty handling certain strings in certain manners here and it's under investigation, but.. for now.. this section is incomplete and Gray Hat Freelancing is aware

 > Template injection allows an attacker to include template code into an existing (or not) template.
 A template engine makes designing HTML pages easier by using static template files which at runtime replaces variables/placeholders with actual values in the HTML pages

 ## Tools